apache/incubator-ponymail/docs/INSTALLING.md

 ## Setting up the archiver ##
 If your mailing list supports feeding emails to a program, feed the incoming new emails to `python3.4 /path/to/mm3/plugin.py` and it will use STDIN as the transport mechanism.
-If you are simply using aliases or dot-forwards and no ML system, you can add `| "python3.4 /path/to/mm3/plugin.py"` to your alias file to enable archiving.
+If you are simply using aliases or dot-forwards and no ML system, you can add (for example) `"|/usr/bin/python3.4 /path/to/mm3/plugin.py"` to your alias file to enable archiving.

 If you are using MailMan 3, you can add the plugin.py as an archive by following the instructions inside the python script:
 - Copy this file to $mailman_plugin_dir/mailman_ponymail/__init__.py